Don’t know what the best business bank account for startups is? Don’t worry, we’ve got you.

 What are the key takeaways from the small print in the contracts?

 Most of the banks we spoke with have an electronic application process.
 This means you can securely upload documents.
-You’ll have to provide information on what
+You’ll have to provide some information:

 Due to recent global events, the timeframes to open a small business bank account have changed significantly.
 It can take up to 12 weeks to open an account with an incumbent bank (HSBC, Barclays, Lloyds, Santander).
 Newer banks may take as little as 48 hours though!